Time-Limited Toeplitz Operators on Abelian Groups: Applications in Information Theory and Subspace Approximation: Time-Frequency Limiting Operators on Locally Compact Abelian Groups

-\end{thm} The proof of Theorem~\ref{thm:limiting operator} is given in Appendix~\ref{sec:prf thm limiting operator}.
+Here $|\cdot|$ denotes the Haar measure. \end{thm} The proof of Theorem~\ref{thm:limiting operator} is given in Appendix~\ref{sec:prf thm limiting operator}.
+The limit in \eqref{eq:cond A_tau} is in the sense of convergence in measure on each compact set of $\setG$.
+There are no specific shape constraints in $\setA_\tau$ except that their boundaries are measure zero, though we note that in many cases of interest $\setA_\tau$ is a closed set as in bandlimited signals \cite{landau1975szego}, a union of closed sets as in multiband signals \cite{zhu2015approximating}, or a scaling of a fixed set as in \cite{franceschetti2015landau} where $\mQ_\tau\setA = \{\mQ_\tau g: g\in\setA\}$ where $\setG$ is $\R^n$, $\setA$ is a fixed set of $\R^{n}$ with boundary of measure zero, and $\mQ_\tau\in\R^{n\times n}$ depends on $\tau$ such that $\lim_{\tau\rightarrow\infty} \mQ_{\tau}\setA = \R^n$.
 Theorem~\ref{thm:limiting operator} formally confirms that the spectra of the time-frequency limiting operators resemble the rectangular shape of the spectrum of the band-limiting operator.
-As guaranteed by~\eqref{eq:number large eigs}, the number of effective eigenvalues of the time-frequency limiting operator is asymptotically equal to the time-frequency area $|\setA_\tau||\setB|$.
+As guaranteed by~\eqref{eq:transition region}, the number of effective eigenvalues of the time-frequency limiting operator is asymptotically equal to the time-frequency area $|\setA_\tau||\setB|$.
 Similar results for time-frequency limiting operators in the context of classical groups where $\setG$ is $\R^{n}$ are given in \cite{landau1975szego,franceschetti2015landau}.
 We discuss the applications of Theorem~\ref{thm:limiting operator} in channel capacity and representation and approximation of signals in more detail in the following subsections.

-As we explained before, the time-frequency limiting operators in the context of the classical groups where $\setG$ are the real-line, $\Z$, and $\Z_N$ were first studied by Landau, Pollak, and Slepian who wrote a series of papers regarding the dimensionality of time-limited signals that are approximately band-limited (or vice versa)~\cite{SlepiP_ProlateI,LandaP_ProlateII,LandaP_ProlateIII,Slepi_ProlateIV,Slepian78DPSS} (see also~\cite{Slepi_On,Slepi_Some} for concise overviews of this body of work).
+As mentioned before, the time-frequency limiting operators in the context of the classical groups where $\setG$ are the real-line, $\Z$, and $\Z_N$ were first studied by Landau, Pollak, and Slepian who wrote a series of papers regarding the dimensionality of time-limited signals that are approximately band-limited (or vice versa)~\cite{SlepiP_ProlateI,LandaP_ProlateII,LandaP_ProlateIII,Slepi_ProlateIV,Slepian78DPSS} (see also~\cite{Slepi_On,Slepi_Some} for concise overviews of this body of work).
 After that, a set of results concerning the number of eigenvalues within the transition region $(0,1)$ have been established in~\cite{landau1980eigenvalue,EdelmanMT1998FutureFFT,osipov2013certain,Israel2015EigenvalueDisTFLocalization,Karnik2016FAST,zhu2017DFT}. which will be reviewed in detail in the following remarks.

 \begin{remark} Using the explicit expressions for the character function $\chi_\xi(g)$ and the kernel $K_\setB(g)$ and applying integration by parts for \eqref{eq:sum of squares KB}, one can improve the second term in \eqref{eq:sum of squares} to $O(\log(|\setA_\tau||\setB|))$ for many common one-dimensional cases: